The best hotels in Grindelwald

 Skip hotels that describe themselves as 'near the station' without specifying which station.
 Grindelwald has two rail stops: Grindelwald village and Grindelwald Grund.
 They're 10 minutes apart on foot.
 Grund is great for ski access.
 The village stop is better for everything else.
 Confirm which one you're near before you commit.

-Grindelwald's best neighborhoods
+Grindelwald's best hotel regions

 Village Center is your best default: walkable, central, and close to the gondola stations.
 But if you're here for views over crowds, Bodmi and Upper Grindelwald will change your trip completely.